eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 This is done by recording a base and bounds for every program.
 We can think of the _base_ as the offset from 0 to where the program actually resides in memory.
 So when a program whose base is 10000 tries to access memory location 128, the hardware will actually translate that to the physical memory location 10128.
 The _bounds_ helps enforce the rule that processes can only access their own memory.
 If a process tries to access memory greater than the _bounds_, the hardware can run a handler (set up by the OS) that will kill the offending process.

-#### Mechanism: Segmentation
+### Mechanism: Segmentation

 If programmers were content creatures, we would be be content with having _base_ and _bounds_ registers.
-But nooo. we must have more flexibility.
-We can't simply give each process a physical block of continuous address space!
+But no. We must have more flexibility.
+We cannot simply give each process a physical block of continuous address space!
 We need to be able to partition it and place its parts wherever we want, so we can be more memory-efficient and avoid wasted space!

 And that is what happened and they called it "segmentation" and it added a few more registers to mark where different segments started, stopped and the direction in which they grew.

 This is also the origin of the "segmentation fault" error we see in programs.
 It happens when we try to access memory in a segment that does not belong to us.

-#### Free Memory Management
+### Free Memory Management

 Free memory management goes hand in hand with segmentation.
 Since the address space of a process is not one continuous range of memory, we need to come up with clever techniques for keeping track of free space.

 In managing free space, there are a few considerations.
 1. What is the interface we will presenting to the user? e.g. what is the process through which they can request memory?
-If the user is finished using a chunk of memory, is there a way they can signal that they don't need said chunk any longer?
+If the user is finished using a chunk of memory, is there a way they can signal that they do not need said chunk any longer?
 If so, how?
 1. How will we map virtual addresses to physical ones?
 1. How will we implement coalescing and splitting?
     - __Splitting__: When a user requests some free space, the allocator will find some chunk that can satisfy the request.
 It will break this chunk into two.
 The first part will be returned back to the caller and the second will be placed back into the free list.
     - __Coalescing__: If a user no longer has need for a chunk of memory, the allocator should make sure to store neighboring chunks of memory as one big chunk instead of separate ones.
     - These two techniques help to minimize _external fragmentation_ -- when free space gets chopped up into little pieces subsequent requests might fail to find one continuous chunk of memory that satisfies the demand.

-#### Mechanism: Paging
+### Mechanism: Paging
 With segmentation, we chop up free space into different size chunks using different policies to manage the fragmentation that occurs.
 Thankfully, not all computer scientists went crazy with using segmentation.
 We have mostly moved to using a different mechanism for managing memory -- paging.
 This is a much simpler technique where memory is represented as fixed-size chunks (or pages).
 In the context of physical memory, we use the term _page frames_.
 In the context of virtual memory (process address space), we use the term _virtual pages_, or just _pages_.